 Help staff to identify and tackle their biases.
 Addressing and changing unconscious bias is challenging, but acknowledging the issue can be a first step.
-For firms in the legal and financial sectors, Rare Recruitment offer sector specific unconscious bias training (with more versions in the pipeline).
+For firms in the legal and financial sectors, unconscious bias training (with more versions in the pipeline).
 You can find out more about their training here.

-Consider the make-up of your interview panels.
+Consider the make-up of your

+interview panels.
 Having interviewers from a wider range of socio-economic and other backgrounds is likely to bring useful perspectives to an interview process and reduce possible biases.